andyn/libdlmm/README.md

 -----------------

-Libdlmm is a thin wrapper for POSIX libdl (dlopen, dlsym, dlclose, dlerror, linked with -ldl).
+Libdlmm is a thin wrapper for POSIX libdl (dlopen, dlsym, dlclose, dlerror, linked with -ldl) and MS Windows (LoadLibraryEx, FreeLibrary, GetProcAddress).
 GNU dlvsym is also supported.

 The name libdlmm is derived from other projects (namely gtkmm) that provide C++ wrappers for C libraries.